 Honorable Mention

-Luther Blissett (England), Chris Smalling (England), Andy Cole (England), Darren Bent (England), Aaron Lennon (England), Danny Rose (England), Mark Chamberlain (England), Jermaine Pennant (England), Darius Vassell (England), Paul Davis (England), Claude Davis (Jamaica), Robbie Earle (Jamaica), Marcus Gayle (Jamaica), Paul Hall (Jamaica), Ricardo Fuller (Jamaica), Walter Boyd (Jamaica), Jeff Cunningham (USA), Robin Fraser (USA), Mark Chung (USA), Julian Guzman (Canada), Ruben Loftus-Cheek (England), Andros Townsend (England), Jack Leslie (England), Daniel Sturridge (England), Danny Rose (England).
+Selwyn Murphy (Jamaica), Don Clarke (Jamaica), Orville Edwards (Jamaica) Aaron Lawrence (Jamaica), Alex Williams (England), Luther Blissett (England), Kieran Tripper (England), Jermaine Taylor (Jamaica), Tyrone Marshall (Jamaica), Adrian Mariappa (Jamaica), Chris Smalling (England), Resse James (England), Kemar Lawrence (Jamaica), Danny Rose (England), Rodolph Austin (Jamaica), Kalvin Phillips (England), Mark Chamberlain (England), Jermaine Pennant (England), Aaron Lennon (England), Andros Townshed (England), Darius Vassell (England), Paul Davis (England), Claude Davis (Jamaica), Robbie Earle (Jamaica), Marcus Gayle (Jamaica), Paul Hall (Jamaica), Walter Boyd (Jamaica), Jeff Cunningham (USA), Robin Fraser (USA), Mark Chung (USA), Julian Guzman (Canada), Ruben Loftus-Cheek (England), Andros Townsend (England), Jack Leslie (England), Daniel Sturridge (England), Andy Cole (England), Darren Bent (England), Aaron Lennon (England), Onandi Lowe (Jamaica), Trevor Sinclair (England).

 Squad Explanation

 -- The selection is mainly based up the successes of the players in their entire career.
-However, I do consider the contributions to their national teams as the main criteria since this team is largely about the Jamaican national team, but I gave extra thought to the ones who represented Jamaica.
+However, I did consider the contributions to the Jamaican national team as the criteria since this team was largely about them.
 I gave preference to footballers who played for Jamaica over overseas Jamaican players who represented other countries.
-I also gave extra considerations to Lindy Delapenha, Gil Heron and Alan Cole because of their legendary status in Jamaica.
+For example, Ricardo Gardner was chosen over Danny Rose, and Deon Burton over Andy Cole and Luther Blissett.
+I also gave extra considerations to Lindy Delapenha, Gil Heron and Allan Cole because of their legendary status in Jamaica.
 They never played internationally for Jamaica.
-I cited them as being a "hero of Jamaican football" as a major factor for selecting the players.
-However, I selected a large number of overseas Jamaicans capped by other national teams and British Jamaicans playing for Reggae Boyz.
+I cited them as being a "hero of Jamaican football" as a major factor for selecting them.

--- This all-time team is still dominated by overseas Jamaicans.
-Warren Barrett, Theodore Whitmore and Ricardo Gardner are the only native-born Jamaicans who played for Jamaica.
+-- However, this all-time team was still dominated by overseas Jamaicans.
+Warren Barrett, Andrw Blake, Peter Cargill, Theodore Whitmore and Ricardo Gardner were the only native-born Jamaicans who played for Jamaica.
+And I still selected Des Walker and Sol Campbell over Ian Goodison who is Jamaica's most capped player could not get into this team.
 Lindy Delapenha, Gil Heron and Alan Cole never played for Jamaica.
+Thirteen of the players were capped by England, and one each for Ecuador.

--- David James, Sol Campbell, Viv Anderson, Des Walker, Sol Campbell, Theo Walcott, John Barnes, Laurie Cunningham, Raheem Sterling and Ian Wright are on my All-Time Team for Black English players.
+-- David James, Sol Campbell, Viv Anderson, Kyle Walker, Des Walker, Sol Campbell, John Barnes, Laurie Cunningham, Raheem Sterling, John Leslie and Ian Wright were on my All-Time Team for Black English players.
 Laurie Cunningham was widely known as the first Black star footballer in England.

 -- Three Americans made my honourable mention.
 Mark Chung is of Chinese heritage.